There are many famous Carmelites who have influenced generations of spiritual seekers throughout the Order's history. Here are just some of them.

 Saint Therese of Lisieux, one of only three female Doctors of the Church, so named because of her famous teaching on the 'way of confidence and love' set forth in her best-selling memoir, 'Story of a Soul'.
 Thérèse Martin was born in Alencon in France in 1873.
 Whilst still young she entered the Discalced Carmel of Lisieux, where she lived - as Sister Thérèse of the Child Jesus and the Holy Face - in the greatest humility and evangelical simplicity and confidence in God.
 By word and example she taught the novices these same virtues.

 Blessed Titus Brandsma, a Dutch scholar and writer who was killed in Dachau Concentration Camp because of his stance against Nazism.
-Born at Bolsward (The Netherlands) in 1861, Titus joined the Carmelite Order as a young man.
+Born at Bolsward (The Netherlands) in 1881, Titus joined the Carmelite Order as a young man.
 Ordained priest in 1905, he obtained a doctorate in philosophy in Rome.
-He then taught in various schools in Holland and was named professor of philosophy and of the history of mysticism in the Catholic University of Nijmegen where he also served as Rector Magnificus.
-He was noted for his constant availability to everyone and for his concern for his students for whom he collected food, clothing and balnkets.
+He then taught in various schools in Holland and was named professor of philosophy and of the history of mysticism in the Catholic University of Nijmegen where he also served as Rector.
+He was noted for his constant availability to everyone and for his concern for his students for whom he collected food, clothing and blankets.

 He was a professional journalist, and in 1935 he was appointed ecclesiastical advisor to Catholic journalists.
-Both before and during the Nazi occupation of The Netherlands he fought, faithful to the Gospel, against the spread of the Nazi ideology and for the freedom of Catholic education and the Catholic press.
+Both before and during the Nazi occupation of The Netherlands he fought, faithful to the Gospel, against the spread of the Nazi ideology and for the freedom of Catholic Education and the Catholic Press.
 For this he was arrested and sent to a succession of prisons and concentration camps where he brought comfort and peace to his fellow prisoners and did good even to his tormentors.
-In 1942, after much suffering and many humiliations, he was killed by lethel injection at Dachau.
-He was beatified by John Paul II on November 3rd 1985.
+In 1942, after much suffering and many humiliations, he was killed by lethal injection at Dachau.
+He was beatified by John Paul II on 3 November 1985.